 Wilting branches; tunnels in perennial wood: currant clearwing (Synanthedon tipuliformis) .

 Buds are thick and do not open or are misshapen: big bud mite (Cecidophyopsis ribis).

-Red blisters on the leaf: Red Currant Aphid (Cryptomyzus ribis).
+Red blisters on the leaf: Currant blister aphid (Cryptomyzus ribis).

 Small yellow-orange (rust) spots on the leaf: rust.